 You surely have several pairs of dress shoes, likely covering the bases in brown, black, two-tone, laces, loafers, and so on.
 But until you have at least one pair of very nice and very comfortable shoes, your wardrobe is incomplete.
 You need a pair of dress shoes you can wear from morning to night, at the office or on the go, without blisters or soreness.
 Be prepared to shell out some change here.

 Me?
 I try to run five times a week and I own more athletic shoes and apparel than I can wear in a month.
 It’s a bit of a problem, really, but I just keep finding new brands and soon enough I have more shorts and shirts and headbands and so on.
 However, you don’t need all that gear to get in a good workout; you do absolutely need at least one very high-quality pair of running shoes.
 Inferior shoes do you a great disservice, potentiality leading to injuries both chronic and acute.
 If you run often, plan to get new shoes at least annually; better yet, get two pairs (at least) and alternate.

-When I say pocket knife, frankly I’m only talking about one brand: the OG, the Swiss Army Knife from Victorinox.
-The brand has been making pocket knives since 1884 and is still going strong today.
-Whether you choose a 2019 Alox Limited Edition in a striking Champagne gold finish or the classic red Swiss Army color for your pocket knife, you’ll be getting a tool that you will never again want to be without. (except in a TSA line).
+When I say pocket knife, frankly I’m only talking about one brand: the OG, the.
+The brand has been making pocketknives since 1884 and is still going strong today.
+Whether you choose a limited-edition gold finish or the classic red Swiss Army color for your pocket knife, you’ll be getting a tool that you will never again want to be without.
+(Except in a TSA line).
 With the right knife, you can slice an apple, open a bottle, saw through a branch, scale a fish, or file your nails.
 Choose the configuration that’s right for you and cherish it for life.

 If you travel all the time, great luggage is a must.
 If you are only on the road a few days a year, you should still treat yourself to fine luggage, as it will then last for years.